avaneev/a5hash/README.md

 ## A5HASH-128

-The `a5hash128()` function produces 128-bit hashes, and, compared to 64-bit `a5hash()` function, features a significant performance for large data hashing - 50 GB/s on Ryzen 9950X.
-It is also fairly fast for hash-map uses, but a bit slower than the `a5hash()` function.
+The `a5hash128()` function produces 128-bit hashes, and, compared to 64-bit `a5hash()` function, features significant performance for large data hashing - 50 GB/s on Ryzen 9950X.
+It is also fairly fast for hash-map use cases, but a bit slower than the `a5hash()` function.
 Among 128-bit hashes that pass the state-of-the-art tests, it's likely the fastest 128-bit hash function for hash-maps.

-By setting function's `rh` pointer argument to 0, it is also possible to use the function as a 64-bit hash function with high bulk throughput.
+By setting the function's `rh` pointer argument to 0, it can also be used as a 64-bit hash function with high bulk throughput.

 ```c
 #include <stdio.h>